Violinist & Vocalist

 Violinist, Founding Member

-During my fieldwork in Buenos Aires I helped form and performed regularly with a classic tango dance quintet.
-We played a repertoire of classic tangos and performed in milongas (tango dances) and theaters around Buenos Aires.
-We also were invited to perform in Uruguay’s annual tango festival in October of 2013.
+In 2012 I helped start and then performed regularly with the tango dance quintet Quinteto Clandestino.
+We played a repertoire of classic tangos and performed in leading milongas (tango dances) and theaters around and beyond Buenos Aires.
+In 2013 we were invited to perform in Uruguay’s Official Annual Tango Festival.
+In 2013 our band was awarded a fellowship for being one of the top emerging tango bands in City of Buenos Aires.
+Some audio recordings from Quinteto Clandestino can be heard here.

 LOS ANGELES, CALIFORNIA